Skip to main content

 Side Return Extensions Tip for Crystal Palace Homeowners

-Three patterns cover most of what we build in SE19.
 Standard side return infill on a Victorian terrace is the most common.
-The side passage (typically 1.0-1.5 metres wide and 4-6 metres deep) is infilled with a steel-framed structure, glazed roof (typically a flat skylight or roof lantern), and Crittall-style or thermally broken aluminium glazing on the new external wall.
-Combined with knocking through the existing kitchen wall, the result is a wider open-plan kitchen-diner.
-Cost is £40,000-£60,000 including structural steelwork, foundations on the local mix of clay and gravel (typically 1.0-1.3 metres), glazing, electrics, plumbing, and finishes.
-Build time 8-12 weeks.
-Side return plus rear extension (wraparound) is the second pattern, common on the wider Victorian terraces along Westow Hill and Church Road with both a usable side return and deep rear gardens.
-Combined cost is £65,000-£110,000 depending on the rear extension depth.
-Build time 12-16 weeks.
-The wraparound creates a substantial open-plan kitchen-diner of 25-40 square metres.
-Hillside side return with stepped foundations is the third pattern, distinctive to Crystal Palace.
-Properties on the steeper streets towards Sydenham Hill have side returns that drop noticeably from front to back, and the foundations need to step down the slope rather than running level.
-Cost is £50,000-£75,000 including the additional groundwork.
-Build time 10-14 weeks.
-The structural engineer specifies stepped foundation depth based on a trial hole and the slope assessment.
+The side passage, typically 1.0–1.5 metres wide and 4–6 metres deep, is infilled with a steel-framed structure, glazed roof, and Crittall-style or thermally broken aluminium glazing on the new external wall.
+Knocking through the existing kitchen wall produces a wider open-plan kitchen-diner.
+Foundations sit in the local mix of clay and gravel at 1.0–1.3 metres.
+Build time is 8–12 weeks.
+Side return plus rear extension (wraparound) is common on the wider Victorian terraces along Westow Hill and Church Road where both a usable side return and a deep rear garden exist.
+The wraparound creates 25–40 square metres of open-plan kitchen-diner.
+Build time 12–16 weeks.

 Side Return Extensions in Crystal Palace: What's Included